amit6174/Open-Library/README.md

 Step 2 : Copy & Paste the code (2 files) in this repository to the Google Appscipt (with some changes)

+Step 3 : Change general acces of your google sheet to "Anyone with the link -> Viewer"

-Step 3 : Create QR-codes using your sheet itself - https://www.youtube.com/watch?v=Gv96Tl7RCxo
+Step 4: Create QR-codes using your sheet itself - https://www.youtube.com/watch?v=Gv96Tl7RCxo

+Hurray!
+You're done.
+You can send the qr-code to the public to update the catalogue / give feedback for the library system.

 This system uses Google Appscript to store history-based catalogue of your "open"-library automatically updating after each donation / feedback.
 Please note this is a simple system which is not fully dynamic in nature.
 So, this catalogue would NOT represent the current names of books at the present moment, but rather be a list of books which have gone through the system atleast once in the past.